On Some Information-geometric aspects of Hawking radiation: Information-Geometric Reconstruction of Quantum Mechanical Formalism

 \section{Information-Geometric Reconstruction of Quantum Mechanical Formalism}

-In this section, we first briefly review the geometrically inspired reconstruction of quantum mechanics from the metric \eqref{1}\cite{Reginatto}.
-There are reconstructions based on physical postulates which also start from \eqref{1}\cite{Mehrafarin,PhysRevA.78.052120}, but the approach in \cite{Reginatto} can be most easily applied to the case of Hawking radiation.
-Then we give some remarks concerning the interpretation of the reconstructed formalism.
+Information geometry is the study of probability space with a {\it metric} by using the tools from differential geometry.
+In this section, we first outline the geometrically inspired reconstruction of quantum mechanics from the metric \eqref{1} \cite{Reginatto}.\footnote{There exist other reconstructions based on physical postulates which also start from \eqref{1} \cite{Mehrafarin,PhysRevA.78.052120}.} Then we give some remarks concerning the interpretation of the reconstructed formalism.